intershop/helm-charts/charts/iom/docs/ExampleProd.rst

   # store data of shared file system at azurefile service (requirement #5)
   persistence:
-    storageClass: azurefile
     storageSize: 60G
+    dynamic:
+      storageClass: azurefile-iom
+      annotations:

 Installation of IOM
 ===================

 Create a file *values.yaml* and fill it with the content listed above in `Values File`_.
 Adapt all the changes to the file that are required by your environment.
 After that, the installation process can be started.

 .. code-block:: shell